Wolox/java-bootstrap/README.md

 #### Database and Hibernate
-Change the database name, user and password in the properties file for your own
+Change the database name, applicationUser and password in the properties file for your own

 They are located in the application.properties file